 The study has looked into the selected key business processes and has come across inefficient organizational structure and unnecessary complicated procedures that permitted insufficient service delivery.
 The study has also indicated that there was corruption within the administrations and that smuggling and tax evasion were serious problems.
 These problems have depressed the attempt of the foregoing administrations to be successful in achieving their objectives.
+Owing to the depressing problems that worked against efficiency, the former administration has failed to deliver efficient service to its customers such as importers, exporters, taxpayers, the federal government, the society etc. For instance, international trade participants (importers, exporters) were unable to deliver their goods to domestic and international market on time.

-ERCA’s mission is to contribute to economic development and social welfare by developing a modern Tax and Customs Administration that employs professional and highly skilled staff who promote voluntary compliance amongst individuals and businesses, and take swift action against those who do not comply.
+Mission - ERCA will contribute to economic development and social welfare by developing a modern Tax and Customs Administration that employs professional and highly skilled staff who promote voluntary compliance amongst individuals and businesses, and take swift action against those who do not comply.

 The key business drivers have been identified as follows: